melanieganz/ImageQualityMetricsMRI/README.md

 ```
 One can set specific preprocessing settings for `normalisation`,
 `mask_metric_values`, `reduction`, `apply_brainmask` as input arguments.
-`run_process_all_subjects.sh`is a bash script to run different settings sequentially.g
+- `run_process_all_subjects.sh`is a bash script to run different settings sequentially.

 3. Analyse the correlation between the image quality metrics and the observer
-scores with the script `correlation_analysis.py`.
+scores with the script `analysis_scripts/correlation_analysis.py`.

-4. Compare correlations between different preprocessing settings with the script `compare_preprocessing.py`.
+4. Compare correlations between different preprocessing settings with
+`analysis_scripts/compare_preprocessing.py` and between different datasets with
+`analysis_scripts/compare_datasets.py`.